jclehner18/Library_Management/README.md

 # Library_Management
-Library Management System - Insert, delete, update, and search staff, customers, and books Using XXAMP to locally host project
+Library Management System - Insert, delete, update, and search staff, customers, and books Using XXAMP to locally host project.
-PhpMyAdmin for our database
+PhpMyAdmin for our database.
 Languages:
-  HTML
+  HTML,
-  CSS
+  CSS,
-  PHP
+  PHP,
   JavaScript